What Is Breast Augmentation?

 How Long Is Recovery After Breast Augmentation?

-Following surgery, patients should plan for a few days of rest, though light movement is encouraged to support healthy circulation.
+Following breast augmentation surgery, patients should plan for a few days of rest, though light movement is encouraged to support healthy circulation.
 Some tightness in the chest is expected as the skin adapts to the implants.
 Most individuals can gradually return to their usual exercise routine within four to six weeks.
 Over the next several months, the breasts should settle into their final shape, with full results typically visible around the six-month mark.

 Does Breast Augmentation Cause Scarring?